 - Dip apples into the caramel, place in cake pan, and put in fridge until caramel is well hardened.

-- When hardened, take out and roll in sprinkles, chocolate chips, nuts, gummies, or whatever crazy ingredients you want!
+- When hardened, take out and roll in sprinkles, chocolate chips, nuts, candy corns, or whatever crazy ingredients you want!

 If you have kids, this would probably be a great fall treat much easier for them to finish than a whole apple.
 Do Caramel Apple Halves sound like a good idea to you?
 What are your apple-dipping techniques?